Securityboat/securityboat.github.io/docs/Other/Hardware Security/Raspberry Pi/honeypot-using-raspberry-pi-and-opencanary..md

 After gathering all the required tool we can setup the raspberry pi for opencanary.
 Below are the step-by-step instructions to set up a Raspberry Pi for OpenCanary:

-1. Go to the official Raspberry Pi [website](https://www.raspberrypi.com/software/) and download the “**Raspberry Pi Imager**” tool according to your OS.
+**Step 1:** Go to the official Raspberry Pi [website](https://www.raspberrypi.com/software/) and download the “**Raspberry Pi Imager**” tool according to your OS.

 ![](../../../attachments/Screenshot_2023-11-10_134503.png)

-2. Install the raspberry pi Imager as normal software we install usually.
+**Step 2:** Install the raspberry pi Imager as normal software we install usually.

 ![](../../../attachments/Screenshot 2023-11-12 203345.png)

-3. Open the Imager and give the administrative privileges and select raspberry pi board according to your raspberry pi version.
+**Step 3:** Open the Imager and give the administrative privileges and select raspberry pi board according to your raspberry pi version.

 ![](../../../attachments/Screenshot_2023-11-10_140000.png)

-4. Next choose the OS Raspberry Pi OS Lite (64 bit).
+**Step 4:** Next choose the OS Raspberry Pi OS Lite (64 bit).

 ![](../../../attachments/Screenshot_2023-11-09_130619.png)

 **Note** We are using Lite version means only CLI is available.
 If you want to access it through GUI use Full or normal 64 bit version.
 But you will need monitor, keyboard, mouse & connectors to access and use GUI.

-5. Now insert the micro-SD card into your computer/laptop.
+**Step 5:** Now insert the micro-SD card into your computer/laptop.
 Then select the choose storage and select your SD card properly.

 ![](../../../attachments/Screenshot_2023-11-09_130642.png)

-6. After that it will ask for “Would you like to apply OS customization settings?” click on edit settings.
+**Step 6:** After that it will ask for “Would you like to apply OS customization settings?” click on edit settings.

 ![](../../../attachments/Screenshot_2023-11-09_130828.png)

-7. Enable the following options as shown in the picture and set the following things
+**Step 7:** Enable the following options as shown in the picture and set the following things
    1. Username & password.
    2. Wi-Fi name(SSID) & password.
    3. Time zone & keyboard layout.